 Publication types are selected in Pure when a publication record is created, if the publication in your staff page is being displayed incorrectly e.g displaying as a specialist publication and it should be a journal article, this can be corrected by changing the publication template in Pure.
 Please note that once a publication has been validated, any changes must be carried out by an administrator, so please email us to request changes for validated publications.

 Can I include an image to accompany my publication?

 It is not currently possible to include images alongside the publications on your staff pages or Public Research Profile; however you can upload a wide variety of supporting documents, web links, DOI's and image files which can be stored in Pure and in AURA

 Once I have entered my publication in Pure, when will it appear on my staff page?

 The information should be displayed on your staff page instantly, however, in some cases the update may happen the following day.
 (Remember to ensure your visibility settings are correct)

-Pure includes a facility to display information on research outputs and activities stored by users to external viewers, via a web interface, similar to staff web-pages.
-All University Pure users (staff and research students) have their own Public Research Profile page.
-Pure users have full control over which content they display on their Public Research Profile; if a user has research output or research activity information stored in their Pure account which they do not want to display via their Public Research Profile, they can change the visibility settings for the relevant research outputs and activities.
+Pure includes a facility to display information on research outputs, datasets, media, prizes, and activities to external viewers, via a web interface, similar to staff web-pages.
+All University Pure users (staff and research students) have their own profile page.
+Pure users have full control over which content they display on the Public Research Portal; if a user has information stored in their Pure account which they do not want to display publically, they can change the visibility settings for the relevant content.